machinewulf/useful-commands/useful_commands.md

 squeue -u b.[hawk username]
 ```

--   Shows you your submited/waiting/running jobs in the scw queue
+-   Shows you your submitted/waiting/running jobs in the SCW queue

 ``` bash
 squeue -u b.[hawk username] --start
 ```

--   Shows you the predicted start time for submited/waiting jobs in the
+-   Shows you the predicted start time for submitted/waiting jobs in the
-    scw queue keep in mind its not very accurate
+    scw queue, keep in mind it's not very accurate

 ``` bash
 scancel [job id/number]
 ```

--   Cancels the specified job in the scw queue, regardless of if its
+-   Cancels the specified job in the SCW queue, regardless of whether it's
     waiting or running

 ``` bash
 seff [job id/number]
 ```

--   Shows you the job details/stats i.e. how long it toook, cpu usage,
+-   Shows you the job details/stats, i.e. how long it took, CPU usage,
     etc for a completed job

 <br>